The Prom Parenting Double Standard – Is it me, or does prom night seem to be a night where rational parenting flies straight out the window?

 There’s a hefty amount of parenting peer pressure during prom season in regards to keeping-up-with-the-Joneses – for kids AND for parents.
 I’ve seen it first-hand and have heard dozens of stories second-hand.
 I can already hear my daughter ranting “_____’s mom is giving her $800 for her prom dress AND is letting her spend prom night in a hotel with her boyfriend.”
 Prom Curfews, limos, money, booze… Not a headache I’m looking I’m forward to.

 The prom night safety tips for parents article is a good read.
 I just wonder how many parents actually follow through on the tips.
 Reading the prom tips is one thing, enforcing them on teens is far more challenging.
 Until then, I’m going to enjoy my kids’ youth soccer practices and water balloon fights while I can.
-I hope the prom parenting double standard has dissipated when my kids reach high school.
+I hope the prom parenting double standard has dissipated and the tradition of less stressed proms continue when my kids reach high school.